 - Dijon mustard: Adds flavor and helps to thicken the sauce.

-- Apples: I’d recommend using Honeycrisp apples
+- Apples: I’d recommend using honeycrisp apples

 - Apple cider: Adds some sweetness and cozy apple flavors.
 Don’t worry, the sauce won’t be overly sweet – it’s the perfect balance between sweet and savoty.
 Note: Not apple cider vinegar.